griptape-ai/griptape-cli/README.md

 Today, it provides an emulator for Griptape Cloud Skatepark, which allows you to run and test your Structures locally.

 ## Prerequisites
-    - A GitHub account
+    - A GitHub account.
-    - Python 3.9 or later
+    - Python 3.11.
+    - [Poetry](https://python-poetry.org/) for running the example client program.

 ## Installation